- Acoustic Guitar

-I teach online Banjo, Mandolin, Guitar and Music Theory Lessons via webcam using the Skype or Google Hangout programs.
+I teach online Banjo, Mandolin, Guitar and Music Theory Lessons via webcam using the Skype or ZOOM programs.
 These lessons are ideal for those living in remote areas, and those with no access to an instructor.
 I have students worldwide-Canada/Thailand/England/Australia.
 For detailed information about Online Lessons visit this page here (-Please note Discounts for students who purchase bulk lessons)

 In Home Lessons

 I do occasionally travel to students homes for lessons.
 Locations available include Woodstock/Canton/Alpharetta/Roswell/Marietta/Sandy Springs.
 I don’t travel inside the perimeter to Atlanta for lessons, for students in Atlanta, you can take online lessons or travel to one of my lesson locations.
-Rates begin at $70/hour lesson.
+Rates begin at $75/hour lesson.
 I only offer hour lessons in student’s homes.

 1)A Week cancellation notice is required for all lessons.
 If a cancellation is not given a week before the lesson then the student is responsible for payment of that lesson.
 The student is paying for the time slot, that time slot is reserved whether the student shows up or not.
 I encourage students to attend the lesson even if they didn’t have time to practice.
 We will go over something else and you will still get a lot out of the lesson.